Computation of orders and cycle lengths of automorphisms of finite solvable groups: Concluding remarks

 \begin{itemize} \item Compute the size of the \emph{orbit of $s$ under $f$}, i.e., compute $|\{f^n(s)\mid n\in\IN\}|$. \item Decide whether $s$ is periodic under $f$, i.e., whether $f^n(s)=s$ for some $n\in\IN^+$. \item Compute the \emph{preperiod length of $s$ under $f$}, i.e., compute the smallest $t\in\IN$ such that $f^t(s)$ is periodic. \end{itemize}

 Our Algorithm \ref{algo2} solves the first problem in the special case where $S$ is a (finite) solvable group $G$ and $f$ is a bijective affine map of $G$.
-Without giving a detailed analysis, we note that the other two problems for $(S,f)=(G,\varphi)$, a finite solvable group together with an endomorphism, admit deterministic solution algorithms with complexity polynomial in $\Coll(P)$, $P$ the refined consistent polycyclic presentation through which $G$ is given.
+Without giving a detailed analysis, we note that the other two problems for $(S,f)=(G,\varphi)$, a finite solvable group together with an endomorphism, admit deterministic solution algorithms with complexity in $O(\ell(P)^c\Coll(P))$ for some positive constant $c$, where $P$ is the refined consistent polycyclic presentation through which $G$ is given.
 This is because by \cite[Theorem 4.2]{Car13a} and Lagrange's theorem, the preperiod length of any $g\in G$ under $\varphi$ is at most $\lfloor\log_2{|G|}\rfloor$, and in particular, the subgroup of $G$ consisting of the periodic points of $\varphi$ is just the image of $\varphi^{\lfloor\log_2{|G|}\rfloor}$.